lumen-org/modelbase/README.md

 2. make sure you have a working python 3.5+ on your system
     * if you don't, you can for example install [anaconda](https://www.continuum.io/downloads) which comes with python
 3. install required packages:
-    * run 'pip install flask xarray numpy pandas sklearn seaborn' on a system shell (*not python shell*)
+    * run `pip install flask xarray numpy pandas sklearn seaborn` on a system shell (*not python shell*)
     * note: you can use a [virtual Python environment](http://conda.pydata.org/docs/using/envs.html#) in conda or the [virtualenv packages](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to create a so-called virual environment, i.e. a specific python environment that contains only the packages your select.
 This is, however, *not* strictly necessary

 If you simply want to run it, you are done.
 For development, I recommend using PyCharm as an IDE.
 You can set the environment to use (if any specific) in PyCharm like [this](https://docs.continuum.io/anaconda/ide_integration#pycharm).

 ### Running the ModelBase backend ###

-Just run the python script `ajax.py`, i.e. execute 'python ajax.py' on a systems shell from the repositories root directory.
+Just run the python script `ajax.py`, i.e. execute `python ajax.py` on a systems shell from the repositories root directory.
 It will start a local Flask Webserver that accepts and answers PQL-queries.
 See `ajax.py` for more information.

 Note:
  * once run the server doesn't immediatly necessarly produce any output on the command line. *that is normal*
- * don't forget to activate your custom environment, if you configured one in the process above!
+ * don't forget to activate your custom environment, *if you configured one in the process above*.

 ### Contact ###